iferminm/iferminm.github.io/content/Blog/what_to_learn.md

 and practices from those paradigms and other languages into your every day programming style, by learning, understanding and practicing is the only way we become better software engineers.

+In my case, as I know JavaScript/Typescript, Python and Java because of previous jobs, I'm focusing on learning Rust, it's a language which is growing and implements interesting concepts and I've toyed around with Smalltalk and Haskell to see what's there to learn and incorporate new practices into my coding.

+What's currently on your learning list? let me know on the comments box.